 - Dry hair that breaks often

 - Thinning of the outermost part of the eyebrow

 What happens in the body when you have hypothyroidism

 There are actually different ways that hypothyroid happens in the body.
-Sometimes it’s because the pituitary senses the thyroid isn’t doing it’s job correctly and produces more thyroid stimulating hormone (TSH).
-Other times the pituitary is fatigued and not able to produce the TSH to signal the thyroid how many hormones to produce.
-Another pattern of hypothyroid is the inability of the body to convert T4 to T3 because of excess cortisol or chronic inflammation.
+Sometimes its because the pituitary senses the thyroid isn’t doing it’s job correctly and produces more thyroid stimulating hormone (TSH).
+Other times the pituitary is malfunctioning and not able to produce the amount of TSH needed to signal the thyroid to produce the correct amount of hormones.
+Another pattern of hypothyroid is the inability of the body to convert the T4 thyroid hormone to T3 because of excess cortisol or chronic inflammation.